HadarSinai/apiProject/README.md

 To create the DB, you can use code first abilities
 To get started: Open your package manager console,

 Write: 1.
-Add-Migration [MyDataBaseName] 2.Update-DataBase. the DB is ready!
+Add-Migration [MyDataBaseName] 2.Update-DataBase. now the DB is ready!